-This low carb sugar-free Chocolate Zucchini Bundt Cake recipe is the best way to use up all that summer zucchini.
+This low carb Chocolate Zucchini Bundt Cake recipe is the best way to use up all that summer zucchini.
 Rich and moist, with a gorgeous chocolate glaze, it just may be the best keto chocolate cake recipe ever!
 Updated recipe with a how-to video.
 Dairy-free options too.

+This low carb chocolate zucchini cake is so rich and moist, it makes me do the happy dance.
+I don’t get out much!
 My town just north of Boston isn’t the most exciting place to live.
 It’s what you might call a little sleepy.
 There isn’t much happening here and for a city kid who grew up around the hustle and bustle of downtown Toronto, it’s often too quiet.
 It’s a good location with a good school system for my kids, but I find it a bit too suburban for my tastes.
 There is one thing, however, that I absolutely adore about it, and that’s our really great farmer’s market.
 It’s a surprisingly good one, with a wide variety of vendors.
 It was brand new the first year we lived in the area, and it’s grown to be one of the more popular markets in all the surrounding towns.
 And now it extends well beyond the summer and into October.

 Because it’s New England, our growing season is short and our produce selection is more limited than other regions.
 We simply don’t have the climate for some of the more exotic fruits and vegetables.
 But it’s always so fun to see what the vendors have on offer and what changes through the season.
 Zucchini seems to grow really well in this climate.
 It’s been available since mid-July and it’s still going strong, so I pick up a few every time I go.
 I’ve had zero luck growing it myself, and it’s such an inexpensive, versatile ingredient.
 We eat a lot of it every summer, but my kids generally don’t like it unless it’s baked into something.
 There is just something about baked goods with zucchini that appeal to everyone.